Zeos-ctrl/Zeos-ctrl/README.md

-- Hi, I’m @Zeos-ctrl
+- Hi, I’m @Zeos-ctrl a first year at cardiff met university
-- Avid rust learner and c++ enjoyer
+- Learning rust and c++
-- Either coding on DnB or Classical
+- Either coding listening DnB or Classical

 <!---
 Zeos-ctrl/Zeos-ctrl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.